cpaxton/cpaxton.github.io/_posts/2015-11-03-networking.md

 So, I'm not usually a network person.
 But for one of my projects, I have been working on building an Android app that can control a robot over a local network.
 The idea is that we will have an Android phone or tablet talking to a Ubuntu PC.
 I feel like this might be useful information for someone starting from scratch (like I am) so I figured I would post it online here.

 Now, all that this requires is writing to and reading from sockets, which isn't terribly complicated.
-I'm posting this online in case it's helpful for anyone without much experience in Android/Python and using these tools; I basically had to re-learn this stuff to finish these tests.
-Plus there are a couple quirks that come along with Android that make things a bit more interesting.

 In Python, opening and closing ports is handled with the [socket package](https://docs.python.org/2/library/socket.html).
 So it's pretty easy to write up a little server in python to run some tests: